 Last week, ASD Elections Integrity Fellow David Levine spoke with Joseph Kirk, election supervisor for Bartow County, Georgia, on the latest episode of Ballots and Bagels.
 They talked about preparing for and administering Georgia’s May 24th primary, as well as ways to strengthen the security of future elections.
-Please note that the interview took place before the Cybersecurity and Infrastructure Security Agency (CISA) release an advisory regarding vulnerabilities affecting certain versions of Dominion Voting Systems’ software, which are used in a number of states, including Georgia.
+Please note that the interview took place before the Cybersecurity and Infrastructure Security Agency (CISA) released an advisory regarding vulnerabilities affecting certain versions of Dominion Voting Systems’ software, which are used in a number of states, including Georgia.

 Listen to the full interview in the above video.
 Below are the key takeaways: